CollectionBuilder/cb-docs/docs/quickstart.md

 6. Check out your site via the link provided on your repository's setting's page!

 ## Skin - CONTENTdm

-For those who can't wait, below are six quick steps to get you started.

 1. Make sure you have Git, Ruby, and Jekyll Installed on your computer.
 1. Import [the CollectionBuilder CONTENTdm Skin repository](https://github.com/CollectionBuilder/collectionbuilder-cdm) into your own GitHub repository.